thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

         external prj: ('a, t) app -> 'a s  = "%identity" end

-Any problem with :code:`%identity`, check `%identity in OCaml <https://stackoverflow.com/questions/8482624/ocaml-identity-function>`_.
+For any problem with :code:`%identity`, check `%identity in OCaml <https://stackoverflow.com/questions/8482624/ocaml-identity-function>`_.

 We can then make intuitive explanations using the implementation of polymorphic :code:`map`.